Herbal Medicine and Addiction

 Additionally, I always advise consulting with your doctor and/or psychiatrist before using any herbal medicine, even over the counter preparations.
 I recommend consulting with your doctor before making any changes in your health regimen.
 Additionally, I often refer clients to other practitioners, such as medical doctors, psychiatrists, and other health professionals.

-My Herbology Training and Educational Experience
+Herbology Training and Education

 I was fortunate to receive my training and certification in Clinical Herbology from the Natural Healing Institute in San Diego, California.
 My training and educational experience taught me how useful herbal medicine can be for mental health.